pawsey-kbuckley/docs-csm/install/set_gigabyte_node_bmc_to_factory_defaults.md

 - There are problems using the `ipmitool` command and Redfish is running
 - When BIOS or BMC flash procedures fail using Redfish
   - Run the `do_bmc_factory_default.sh` script
-  - Run `ipmitool -I lanplus -U admin -P password -H BMC_or_CMC_IP mc reset cold` and flash it again after 5 minutes seconds
+  - Run `ipmitool -I lanplus -U admin -P password -H BMC_or_CMC_IP mc reset cold` and flash the BMC again after five minutes (300 seconds)
 - If booted from the PIT node:
   - the firmware packages are located in the HFP package provided with the Shasta release
   - the required scripts are located in `/var/www/fw/river/sh-svr-scripts`